 According to Anjelica Triola, co-founder of The Creative Caucus, “[Campaign logos] should be reflective of the cultural moment, distinct from competitors, and emotionally compelling to [their] core audience.”
 With the third debate Democratic debate behind us, the 2020 presidential campaign is now well and truly underway, and lots of candidates are already using logos to promote themselves.
 What are these logos trying to do?
 Fundamentally, they’re a way of communicating with voters – something politicians typically aren’t very good at.
 An effective logo will visually represent a candidate and their message; it’ll be appropriate, memorable, and above all, simple.

 Some of the best examples of effective logos are that of FedEx, which creates an arrow in the empty space between the ‘E’ and the ‘x’ – fitting for a courier company; Amazon’s ubiquitous orange arrow smartly indicates their range of products, ‘from A to Z’; and I needn’t name the owners of the $26 billion-valued ‘swoosh’.
-For decades, presidential logos looked more or less identical, logo design just wasn’t a major feature of the campaign, but the meteoric success of Obama’s 2008 logo and the rise of visual media have changed things – now everyone wants a logo like that.
+For decades, presidential logos looked more or less identical, iconography just wasn’t a major feature of the campaign, but the meteoric success of Obama’s 2008 logo and the rise of visual media have changed things – now everyone wants a brand.
 Given my general interest in visual design, and utilising my A* Graphic Design GCSE, here’s my analysis of the 2020 frontrunners’ campaign logos.

 Firstly, it’s important to remember that not only is Mayor Pete an openly-gay Democrat from a solid-Republican state, but the competition from within his own party is almost exclusively progressives, so the retro styling is smart.
 Should Buttigieg win the nomination, however, he’ll be up against Donald Trump, whose “Make America Great Again” tagline strongly resonated with rural voters.
 The modernity of Buttigieg’s logo could come back to bite him – it doesn’t read ‘America’ as strongly as some of his fellow candidates and could indicate walking away from the flag to patriotic voters.